HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   height=100
 ) }}

+{# TODO: (Authors) I think the figure caption can be expanded to say it goes from ugly yellow to blue to pink to orange... #}

 ## Layout

-We have come a long, long way from using tables to create layouts on the web to a time when we have a number of options - Flexbox, Grid, and Multicolumn, as well as old chestnuts like floats, positioning and even CSS table properties.
+We have come a long, long way from using tables to create layouts on the web to a time when we have a number of options to choose from - Flexbox, Grid, and Multicolumn, as well as old chestnuts like floats, positioning and even CSS table properties.
 We did a simple search of stylesheets to see which property and value combinations were present, and came up with the following figures.

 {{ figure_markup(
   image="top-layout-methods.png",